Rental Screening Criteria

 If your application has been denied and you feel you qualify as a resident under the criteria set out above, you should do the following: Write to our Equal Housing Department, 9500 SW Barbur Boulevard, Suite 300, Portland, OR 97219.
 In the letter explain the reasons you believe your application should be approved and request an additional review of your file.
 Within two (2) weeks of receipt of your letter, your application file will be reviewed and you will be notified of the outcome of the review.

-Application screening charges are non-refundable and are $22.00 for applicants who will be financially responsible and $12.00 for applicants who will not be financially responsible, $75.00 for Corporate, and $0.00 for Occupant.
+Application screening charges are non-refundable and are $22.00 for applicants who will be financially responsible, $75.00 for Corporate, and zero for applicants who will not be financially responsible and Occupant.